shreyaspadhye3011/leetcode/scu-ruby-coen278/Assignment 2/README.md

 Enrollment Number: 00001556287

 # Description
 This is a sample Student information system which contains student information and comments.
 Anybody can view the data but to add, edit and delete data, you need to login.
+Once you are logged in, you are redirected to the student listing with a flash message

 # Production
 Deployed at: https://scu-student-db.herokuapp.com/